paul-thebaud/v-phone-input/docs/vuetify/getting-started.md

 # Vuetify component

 [`VPhoneInput`](/api/variables/VPhoneInput) is a Vue component built for Vuetify.
-It provides all features presented inside this documentation.
+It provides all features presented inside this documentation, from the [core composable](/composable/getting-started) to Vuetify-only features.
-When a feature is available with `VPhoneInput` component, it will have a <component-feature-tag /> tag inside this documentation.

 ## Installation